ivan-kleshnin/query_format/README.md

 ]
 ```

-Generally speakin, this version relies on the fact that you control object keys much better than string values (on average).
+Generally speaking, this version relies on the fact that you control object keys much better than string values, at least on average.
-Most objects in code come from the code itself unlike string values and you can ensure (by convention) that your data keys don't start with your
+Most objects in the code come from the code itself unlike string values.
+Some objects originate from DB but you'll
+rarely have to deal with end-user constructed datastructures.
+It's possible to ensure by convention that your data keys
+don't start with sentinels.
+You can't expect the same guarantees from string values which come from everywhere and can take whatever shapes.

-sentinel character.
-Regardless, it's significantly more noisy than the previous, at least in my opinion.
+Regardless, it's significantly more noisy than the previous approach, at least in my opinion.
 More control characters, more nesting.

 ### 4. How to Escape: fields vs values